KhalilGibrotha/ansible-devspaces/ansible-devspaces-demo/README.md

 - **Upstream tooling** (`ansible-dev-tools`): Provides the execution environment, Molecule configuration, linting profiles, and VS Code extension recommendations.
 We selectively sparse-checkout the `devspaces` subtree while also cloning the full repository for Molecule test assets.
 - **Dev Spaces definition** (`devfile.yaml` and `devspace.yaml`): Declares the runtime image, commands, resource limits, and deployment hooks used by Red Hat OpenShift Dev Spaces.
 - **Workspace bootstrap** (`scripts/clone-repos.sh` + `repos-to-clone.txt`): Fetches upstream dependencies and adjacent projects during environment startup so every workspace opens with the same folder layout.
+All clones land under `.workspace/`, which stays out of version control but is always rebuilt on launch.
 - **Automation content** (`playbooks/`, `roles/`, `inventories/`, `requirements.yml`): Houses the playbooks and roles teams iterate on inside the environment.
 - **Editor experience** (`workspace.code-workspace`, `.vscode/`, `.devcontainer/`): Aligns VS Code settings, extensions, and container defaults with what the upstream tools expect.